Loading

 When you are requesting an inspection of your sewer line, please post the sewer permit in a visible area, near the inspection site.
 If you have a County building card that needs to be signed off, post it with the sewer permit.

-Effective January 1, 2013 the sewer service charge for 1 ERU is $35.00 per month.
+Effective January 1, 2019 the base rate sewer service for 1 ERU is $39.00 per month.
 Depending upon your location, additional charges and fees may apply.
-Monthly billings for commercial accounts are based on the number of ERU’s for type of business establishment the proposed use.
+Monthly billings for commercial accounts are based on the number of ERU’s for type of business establishment proposed use except in Ridgefield, where it is based on potable water consumption.
 The Commercial Flow Calculation Form and associated tables provide formulas to convert commercial uses into Equivalent Residential Units (ERUs).
 For each account, the minimum bill is for 1 ERU of service.

-For questions related to your commercial billing account, please contact Kelly Solomon, Finance Specialist, at 360-993-8803.
+For questions related to your commercial billing account, please contact Customer Service at 360-750-5876.

 You may also visit the Rates & Charges page for more information